-- Return the soft file size limit of the process.
-The limit is in units of 512-byte blocks and is inherited by child processes.
+- Return the file size limit (RLIMIT_FSIZE) of the process.
+The limit shall be in units of 512-byte blocks and shall be inherited by child processes.
 Files of any size can be read.
-The return value is the integer part of the soft file size limit divided by 512.
-If the result cannot be represented as a long int, the result is unspecified.
+The return value shall be the integer part of the soft file size limit divided by 512.
+If the result cannot be represented as a long, the result is unspecified.

-The ulimit() function will not change the setting of errno if successful.
+The ulimit() function shall not change the setting of errno if successful.

-Upon successful completion, ulimit() returns the value of the requested limit.
-Otherwise -1 is returned and errno is set to indicate the error.
+Upon successful completion, ulimit() shall return the value of the requested limit.
+Otherwise, -1 shall be returned and errno set to indicate the error.

-The ulimit() function will fail and the limit will be unchanged if:
+The ulimit() function shall fail and the limit shall be unchanged if:

 - The cmd argument is not valid.